yhilem/ai_kreuzberg/docs/index.md

 # Kreuzberg Documentation

-Kreuzberg is a document intelligence platform with a high‑performance Rust core and native bindings for Python, TypeScript/Node.js, Ruby, and Rust itself.
+Kreuzberg is a document intelligence platform with a high‑performance Rust core and native bindings for Python, TypeScript/Node.js, Ruby, Go, and Rust itself.
 Use it as an SDK, CLI, Docker image, REST API server, or MCP tool to extract text, tables, and metadata from 50+ document families (PDF, Office, images, HTML, XML, archives, email, and more) with optional OCR and post-processing pipelines.

 ## What You Can Do